 From Jaigaon it was a three hour drive west to Siliguri (which Tim and I affectionately call “Silly Girl”).
 The kids and I took the back seat and Tim sat up front with the driver.

 It was a flat drive through small towns and over dry river beds.
 Our driver was relatively safe, for Indian standards, but this is not to say that we did not have many near miss head-on collisions.
 Our driver was constantly blaring the horn.
 It was ridiculous how freely he was using it.
 Most of the time it was a warning to people and cows not to cross the street in front of us, but maybe he just liked the sound of the horn.
 At one point our driver began coughing very fitfully, lasting fifteen to twenty minutes.
-I couldn’t help but wonder if we had all caught tuberculosis during our first few hours in India.

 We were shown to our room, a small room with a nasty, smelly bathroom.
 Two extra mattresses were added to the floor, eliminating most of the floor space, but this is becoming the norm for us.
 They did have working wifi and a small TV, so this made it better.